mastermalone/redux-address-form/address-form/src/components/addressForm/README.md

 }

 ## Formatting the states data from public/json/countriesStates.json
-Just add this function to your component that is consuming the addressForm: formatCountryData(data) {
+Just add this function to your parent component that is consuming the addressForm: formatCountryData(data) {
     const formattedCountryData = {};
     for (let key of data) {